analyst@nohacky:~/threat-actors$

 Overview

 APT28 is one of the most prolific, well-resourced, and technically sophisticated nation-state threat actors ever documented.
-Operated by Russia's GRU military intelligence directorate, the group has been conducting offensive cyber operations for over twenty years — predating most of the security frameworks now used to defend against them.
+Operated by Russia's GRU military intelligence directorate — specifically the 85th Main Special Service Center (85th GTsSS), Military Unit 26165 — the group has been conducting offensive cyber operations since at least 2004, predating many of the security frameworks now used to defend against it.
+The U.S. Department of Justice indicted 12 GRU officers affiliated with this unit in July 2018, providing some of the most detailed public attribution of any state-sponsored threat actor on record.

 What distinguishes APT28 from comparable state-sponsored actors is the breadth of its operational objectives.
 Unlike groups focused narrowly on intelligence collection, APT28 simultaneously pursues espionage, political interference, disinformation support, and direct disruption of adversary systems.
-The group has attacked the French election, the German Bundestag, U.S. political campaigns, NATO member military networks, and Ukrainian critical infrastructure — often running multiple campaigns concurrently.
+The group has attacked the French election, the German Bundestag, U.S. political campaigns, NATO member military networks, Western logistics companies, and Ukrainian critical infrastructure — frequently running multiple campaigns concurrently across different target sectors and geographies.

-The group's technical tradecraft is particularly notable for its willingness to burn zero-days at scale.
-In early 2026, NoHacky documented APT28 simultaneously exploiting two unpatched Microsoft vulnerabilities — CVE-2026-21513 in MSHTML and CVE-2026-21509 in Microsoft Office — in a coordinated dual-vector campaign across Ukraine, Slovakia, and Romania.
-Operating dual zero-days simultaneously is a significant intelligence expenditure that signals high-priority targeting.
+The group's technical tradecraft is particularly notable for its willingness to burn zero-days at scale and rapidly weaponize newly disclosed vulnerabilities.
+In early 2026, APT28 simultaneously exploited two unpatched Microsoft vulnerabilities — CVE-2026-21513 in MSHTML and CVE-2026-21509 in Microsoft Office — deploying the PRISMEX malware suite in a coordinated campaign active since September 2025.
+Trend Micro's analysis confirmed the LNK exploit sample for CVE-2026-21513 appeared on VirusTotal on January 30, 2026 — eleven days before Microsoft's patch was released on February 10, 2026, confirming zero-day exploitation in the wild.
+Operating simultaneous zero-days signals high-priority targeting and significant intelligence resource expenditure.

 warning